Docklet-Official/docklet/README.md

 Turn any deployed container into a public HTTPS endpoint:

 1. **Add Domain** — enter your domain (e.g. `app.example.com`) and the HAProxy port the app was assigned
-2. **DNS Verification** — Nextbase checks the domain's A-record matches your server IP
+2. **DNS Verification** — Docklet checks the domain's A-record matches your server IP
 3. **Enable SSL** — runs Certbot (Let's Encrypt) in webroot mode.
 Certificate is stored in `./letsencrypt/` and nginx is reloaded automatically
 4. Your app is live at `https://app.example.com` — certificate auto-renews